dr-natetorious/TIM-7020-Database_and_Business_Intelligence/README.md

 ## Course Learning Outcomes

-1.Evaluate an organization’s data management needs and potential solutions.
+1. Evaluate an organization’s data management needs and potential solutions.
-2.Evaluate emerging research in data management and business intelligencefor its utility in solving organizational data management problems.
+2. Evaluate emerging research in data management and business intelligencefor its utility in solving organizational data management problems.
-3.Evaluate the gaps between theory and practice in data management and business intelligence.
+3. Evaluate the gaps between theory and practice in data management and business intelligence.
-4.Propose improvements to theory and practice in data management and business intelligence.
+4. Propose improvements to theory and practice in data management and business intelligence.

 ## Course Concepts

-1.Data Management
+1. Data Management
-2.Business Intelligence
+2. Business Intelligence
-3.Emerging Database Technologies
+3. Emerging Database Technologies
-4.Business Applications of Databases
+4. Business Applications of Databases